Trshant/stackedit/posts/2019-02-05-bloom-filter.md

 As we can see, it is quite useful for
 1. checking uniqueness : where the answer for the `checkIfPresent` function is expected to be false.
-2.  availability of the data: where the answer for the `checkIfPresent` is expected to be
+2.  availability of the data: where the answer for the `checkIfPresent` function is expected to be true.

 ---